tdd-workshops/tdd-lab-login-form-nodejs/README.md

 Acceptance Criteria:

-- Error alert should be visible when the password is too short.
+- An error alert should be shown if the password is too short.
 - Password must be at least 12 characters in length.
 - This should be a server-side implementation.
 - There should be additional automated test coverage.